-Bill Keep, dean of the business school at the College of New Jersey, talked about hedge fund manager Bill Ackman’s theory that Herbalife Ltd. (HLF)’s business model is a pyramid scheme and the SEC’s investigation into the company.
+Bill Keep, dean of the business school at the College of New Jersey, talked about hedge fund manager Bill Ackman’s theory that Herbalife Ltd. (HLF:US)’s business model is a pyramid scheme and the SEC’s investigation into the company.
 He explained the difference between a multi-level marketing company and a pyramid scheme.

 Ackman, head of New York hedge fund Pershing Square Capital Management LP, had said at the Sohn Investment Conference in New York Dec.
 20 that a year of research convinced him Herbalife is a pyramid scheme.
 The company, whose shares he began selling short seven to eight months earlier, misrepresents sales figures, misleads distributors about potential earnings and sells a commodity product at inflated prices, he said at that time.

 Keep spoke with Scarlet Fu, Julie Hyman and Stephanie Ruhle on Bloomberg Television’s “Market Makers.”

 For the Keep video, click here.

 Separately, Robert Chapman, founder of Chapman Capital LLC, talked about his investment in Herbalife and Ackman’s claims.
 Chapman said it is “simply not the case here,” that Herbalife’s business meets the definition of a pyramid scheme.